-Purchasing a home with a conventional mortgage is not for everyone.
+Purchasing with a conventional mortgage for houses is not for everyone.
 If you can’t afford a large down payment or want to do renovations before moving in, there are several programs offered by Fannie Mae and the FHA that can better fit your situation, including HomePath Loans, HomeStyle Loans, FHA 203k Rehabilitation Loans, and Energy Efficiency Mortgages.

 HomePath loans are great for people who know the home they want to get will need renovations.
 This program covers repairs and improvements up to $35,000.
 The money for these repairs will be put into an escrow account that you can pull from for repairs while keeping those costs bundled in the total loan amount.
 By doing this, you still only have one monthly payment.
 Also, unlike with many other renovation loan programs, you have complete oversight and control of dealing with contractors on any work that needs to be done.